indmind/suitmedia_msib_test/README.md

 Some other conventions used in this app are:

-- Custom widgets are suffixed with `Widget`, e.g. `TextFormFieldWidget`
 - Screens are suffixed with `Screen`, e.g. `FirstScreen`
 - Models are suffixed with `Model`, e.g. `UserModel`
 - Repositories are suffixed with `Repository`, e.g. `UserRepository`